Contrary to popular belief, a Will or Last Will and Testament, isn’t always written in stone.

 At trial, each party has the opportunity to present the court with all the information they learned during their investigation.
 They may call expert witnesses, family members, and other fact witnesses to testify.
 At the end, the party contesting the Will asks the court to deny Admission of the Will based on the evidence that it does not reflect what their loved one would have wanted.

 If you wish to contest the validity of a Will, your case will benefit greatly from professional representation.
-At Czepiga Daly Pope & Perri, we are dedicated to protecting your rights and will work with you and your family in any and all types of Will contests involving personal property, bank accounts, and real estate.
+At Czepiga Daly Pope & Perri, our probate attorneys are dedicated to protecting your rights and will work with you and your family in any and all types of Will contests involving personal property, bank accounts, and real estate.